In this section, I’ll be showing you guys the tools that I use to create the artwork

-I only mainly use 2 brushes (Both brushes are sable/synthetic blends.).
+I only used 2 brushes for this piece (Both brushes are sable/synthetic blends.).

 WINSOR & NEWTON Sceptre Gold II Brush 8 flat 505 this is the larger brush for the large areas of the painting.

-I also use a tube of Chinese White and Burnt Sienna (bought separately).
+I also bought a tube of Chinese White and Burnt Sienna separately. .